Myopengrid/mwi/README.md

 $paths['public'] = 'your_server_public_directory';
 ```

-Visit your domain name to start the installation
+Visit your domain to start the installation

     http://yourdomain.com/install